julianboyne11/game-valley/README.md

 [Game Valley](http://game-valley.fly.dev/)
 ===============================================
-Games collection app where you can add games, comment and see other peoples games and there profile
+Games collection app where you can add games, comment and see other peoples games and there profile.

+Chose to make this app because who doesn't like games right?
+I love the fact of having a collection of game that you like and seeing other people profiles and what they like.

 -----------------------------------------------
 [Planing Material](https://trello.com/b/IMYdigod/game-valley)